 Celebrate MLK Day in Indianapolis

 Celebrate Martin Luther King, Jr.’s Legacy at The Children’s Museum

 10AM – 5PM

-White River State Park will celebrate at all its parks attractions: Eiteljorg Museum, IMAX® Theater, Indiana State Museum, Indianapolis Zoo, NCAA® Hall of Champions and Victory Field … receive free admission and free parking on Jan.
-18, with a canned good donation (one can per person, per attraction).
+White River State Park will celebrate at all its parks attractions: Eiteljorg Museum, IMAX® Theater, Indiana State Museum, Indianapolis Zoo, NCAA® Hall of Champions and Victory Field.
+All this places you will receive free admission and free parking on Jan.
+21, with a canned good donation (one can per person, per attraction).
 In partnership with Gleaners Food Bank of Indiana, your canned food donation will help families in needs and food pantries.
-“Last year, the drive collected the equivalent of nearly 17,700 meals for us to distribute to food pantries and programs that feed our hungry neighbors during the coldest months of the year!” according to Gleaners CEO Cynthia Hubert.

 Indianapolis Zoo – FREE